lkwdwrd/git-deploy/README.md

 #Git Auto Deployment
-Git duto deployment using POST deploy hooks that are offered by GitHub and BitBucket.
+Git auto deployment using POST deploy hooks that are offered by GitHub and BitBucket.

 ***
 ## Install